dror27/dk-shack/vol1/songs/en/My Dear.md

 I try so hard, but I can't escape\
 \
 My mind\
-The life, I could find\
+The life I could find\
-The lies, I left behind\
+The lies I left behind\
 And you, you are so kind\
 \
 It's been six hours since we last kissed my dear\